top of page

 Carolina Ocean Alliance hosts the local community hub of the Sustainable Ocean Alliance in Charleston, South Carolina.
 Through this hub, the COA works to develop the next generation of leaders, cultivate ideas, accelerate solutions, and promote opportunities for emerging young leaders from our region.
 We also seek to connect our local young professionals with their peers from around the world.
 Our goal is to develop, equip, and accelerate the next generation of leaders in our region.

-SOA Charleston sponsors two University-based SOA hubs in South Carolina at Coastal Carolina and College of Charleston.
+SOA Charleston sponsors the University-based SOA hub at the College of Charleston.

 bottom of page